CSC207-UofT/course-project-the-losers-club/phase2/design_document.md

 #### User Creation and Storage

 When user operations like creating a new user or checking the stats of an existing user are selected in `MainMenu`, this system activates.
-The requests from `MainMenu` are processed through the `UserManager` class, and assisted by `UserManagerImporter`, `UserManagerExporter`, and `UserDisplay`.
-These allow us to interact with and create new instances of our custom entity class User, and use them to play games with.
+The requests from `MainMenu` and `UserDisplay` are processed through the `UserManager` class, allowing users to be added and user statistics to be retrieved/modified.
+These allow us to interact with and create new instances of our custom entity class `User`, and use them to play games with.

+Serialization of users are done through the `UserDatabaseAccess` interface.
+This interface defines methods and exceptions used to communicate with any type of user database gateway.
+Currently, an SQLite database is used to serialize user data, but having a `UserDatabaseAccess` interface allows database implementations to be swapped at will.
+One example of this is in the test classes for [`UserManager`](https://github.com/CSC207-UofT/course-project-the-losers-club/blob/main/src/test/java/usecases/UserManagerTest.java).
+A fake database is used to simulate the storage of user information for the purposes of testing.

 <img src="UMLs/User_Flow.png" width=600>